 - Asbestos Abatement

 - Bedding and Upholstery

 Pennsylvania has an independent OSHA Consultation Program run by Indiana University of Pennsylvania.
 This organization helps employers identify and correct specific hazards, establish or improve effective safety and health programs, and train and educate employers and employees.
 The consultation is free, no penalties are assessed and nothing is reported to OSHA.

 Pennsylvania Top OSHA Violations

 Pennsylvania's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources

 - For more information about free safety consultations in Pennsylvania, visit the Indiana University of Pennsylvania website

-- For more details on illnesses and injuries related to the workplace, see Pennsylvania Department of Health's online reports
+- For more details on illnesses and injuries related to the workplace, see the online reports from DLI Center for Workforce Information & Analysis